kinggreedy/kanava14-fi/README.md

 # Architecture story

-Although the test only requires us to develop a platform, I would like to put the context of starting a brand new website, from a new IT company, for a new client that does not have a website before, while providing a small CD/CI solution.
+Although the test only requires us to develop a platform, I would like to put the context of starting a brand new website for a new client that does not have a website before, providing a small CD/CI solution without any previous tools for DevOps.
 This approach cause a small problem with the architecture and repository management, because this repository actually host 3 components at once (which should have their own repo): application, devbox, deployment scripts.
-This approach also requires me to not over engineering while keeping everything clean and robust.
+I tried to not over engineering while keeping everything clean and robust.

 There are some assumption to be made:
-- Production server is a virtual private server (not having Kubernetes capability), like using DigitalOcean, Upcloud, Linode, or any VPS similar providers
+- Production server could be a virtual private server (not having Kubernetes capability), like using DigitalOcean, Upcloud, Linode, or any VPS similar providers
+- There is no information if production server can install docker or not
 - The production server is newly installed and is dedicated to only this project
 - For shared environment, system administrator can use the scripts in scripts/deploy and the description below as assistance
   - 2-*-.sh scripts: Dependencies installation commands
   - 3-*-.sh scripts: Project setup commands
   - 4-*-.sh scripts: Project deploy commands

-Branching model
+# Branching model

 - Trunk based
-- Production deploy will use latest commit from branch releases/x.x
+- Production server will use latest commit from branch `releases/x.x`
+- Pull request to `master` branch will be tested for code styling and unit test

 ## Instruction on starting the project